amshenoy/lucid_neural_analysis/README.md

 Model Folder
 -------------
-Contains the neural model used for classification.
+The model folder contains the neural model used for classification.
 The neural model can be viewed with Tensorboard with its respective accuracy and loss graphs.
 ![Tensorflow](https://lh3.googleusercontent.com/hIViPosdbSGUpLmPnP2WqL9EmvoVOXW7dy6nztmY5NZ9_u5lumMz4sQjjsBZ2QxjyZZCIPgucD2rhdL5uR7K0vLi09CEJYY=s688)

 LNA Test